9 Days London Itinerary on and off the Beaten Path

 British Museum

 The last stop of the day was the British Museum first.
-It was meant to be a shortstop, but we actually managed to browse through almost all the rooms even though quickly.
+It was meant to be a short stop, but we actually managed to browse through almost all the rooms, even though quickly.

 London itinerary – Day 8 Museums overload part 2